ETOSPHERES-Labs/etopay-sdk/sdk/docs/Installing the SDK/Swift.md

 ## Using Cawaena with XCode

 In XCode, go to _File -> Add Package Dependencies_.
-In the top right search box, enter the url of the GitLab repository (`https://gitlab.inovel.de/zd0006/Cawaena-swift`) and select the Cawaena Sdk when it appears in the list.
+In the top right search box, enter the url of the GitLab repository (`https://gitlab.inovel.de/zd0006/cryptpay-swift`) and select the Cawaena SDK when it appears in the list.
 Select _Add Package_ and follow the on-screen instructions.

 ### Access to the binaries on JFrog